almsomnia/mileapp-task-manager/README.md

 - Uses Jest for backend unit testing.

-- Mock tests simulate repository logic for predictable behavior without external dependencias.
+- Mock tests simulate repository logic for predictable behavior without external dependenciss.

 This ensures that modules behave correctly and isolates logic to improve reliability.